 EDITING | SHOOTING | GRAPHICS

 As an experienced producer I know I have to adapt to the needs of my clients.
 Parameters such as budget, schedule, and creative direction all come into play when assembling the best team.
 As brands have embraced digital content, I’ve expanded my offerings.
-Although I don’t consider myself a world-class editor, I can edit.
-I’m quite comfortable with Adobe Premiere Pro, and I’ve edited well over 25 pieces of content recently.
+I’ve edited well over 30 pieces of content recently on Adobe Premiere Pro.
 The We Are Cedar branding piece is an example of a piece I wrote, produced, and edited.
+I have used the cloud based 2D animation platform GoAnimate to also help tell my client stories.
+Check out the program and let me know if a whiteboard animation,business friendly characters, or video infographics, are a creative solution for your next piece of content.

 The same “can-do” attitude applies for shooting and videography.
 After spending 20 years in a production environment, I feel comfortable working with rented DSLR cameras, and have a fair understanding of lighting techniques.
 Again, if the budget allows, and the distribution method demands it, I would contract the best DP for the job.
 However, I feel confident that my capabilities and creative talents will prove to be the right fit for most digital content.